zhangzhijiang/aibooking/PROJECT_SUMMARY.md

 ## Overview

-This is a complete Java Spring Boot application for a speech-driven Outlook Calendar Schedule assistant.
-The system allows users to schedule, cancel, and reschedule meetings in Microsoft Outlook Calendar using natural language speech input.
+This is a complete Java Spring Boot application for an AI-powered Outlook Calendar Schedule assistant.
+The system allows users to schedule, cancel, and reschedule meetings in Microsoft Outlook Calendar using natural language text input.
+The application uses OpenAI for natural language understanding and Microsoft Graph API for calendar operations.

 ## Project Structure